Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 "So yeah, sure, nothing to worry about, right?"

-She stomped her foot; Addam put his arm to prevent the incited Mythra from escalating the argument.
-She looked annoyed at her Driver.
+She stomped her foot; Addam put his arm in between her and Milton, to prevent the incited Mythra from escalating the argument.
+She stayed annoyed, but stopped all right.
 Addam went down with a smiling face, asked, "Milton.
 Who's this, then?"

 "Ah, this is Haze.
 She rescued me from the _jaws of some nasty mosters._"